Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Acknowledgements

-HTJB acknowledges the support of the Science and Technology Facilities Council (STFC) through grant number ST/T505997/1.
+HTJB acknowledges the support of the Science and Technology Facilities Council (STFC) through grant number ST/T505997/1 and support from the Kavli Institute for Cosmology, Cambridge and the Kavli Foundation.
 WJH and AF were supported by Royal Society University Research Fellowships.
-PHS acknowledges support from a McGill Space Institute Fellowship and the Canada 150 Research Chairs Program.
+PHS acknowledges support from a Trottier Space Institute Fellowship and the Canada 150 Research Chairs Program.
 EdLA was supported by the STFC through the Ernest Rutherford Fellowship.
 JA was supported by the research project grant “Fundamental Physics from Cosmological Surveys” funded by the Swedish Research Council (VR) under Dnr 2017-04212.